• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Some of the best writers I know are horrific typers.
 And some of the most arrogant copy editors I know are much better at pointing out mistakes than catching them.

-Posnanski fucked up with this one.
+Posnanski forked up with this one.
 He didn't approach it the way he should have, and maybe that somehow is indicative of some God-making tendency that he has.
 This book will forever color opinions of him, and that's how it should be.
 We should hold writers to their words.
 That's all they are to most of us.

 But Posnanski also is one of the most consistently thoughtful, nuanced sports writers working.
 He's developed a following through intelligent, detailed and informed takes on sports.
 He's embraced new lines of thinking and worked hard at every turn.
 But for some reason, people are latching on to this book as though it's the gravest crime ever committed.
 Would anyone flinch if another author had written the same thing?
 Most sports biographies devolve into hagiography.
 For every terrible human being ever to succeed with a ball, there's a fawning biography.